-Section 3.
+Section 5.
 Staff Direction.
 Thirty months from the passage of this Ordinance, Staff is directed to return to the City Council with an analysis and policy recommendation based upon monitoring of 1) the impact of the newly-adopted development standards on ADU construction in the community, 2) the impact of ADU development on neighborhood parking, and 3) the degree to which new ADUs serve affordable housing policies.

-SUBMITTED to the Wilsonville City Council and read for the first time at a special meeting thereof on the 17th day of February 2010, and scheduled for second reading at a regular meeting of the City council on the 1st day of March, 2010, commencing at the hour of 7 p.m. at Wilsonville City Hall.
+SUBMITTED to the Wilsonville City Council and read the first time at a special meeting thereof on the 17 day of February, 2010, and scheduled for second reading at a regular meeting thereof on the 1st of March, 2010, commencing at the hour of 7 p.m. at Wilsonville City Hall.